slash4-de/learn-reactjs/source/day1.rst

 In above window, you can see:

-1. **Run Project**: When you click "Run Project" c9 will start "application server" with your code and you will be able to access and test it in your browser.
+1. **Run Project**: When you click "Run Project" c9 will start an "application server" with your code and you will be able to access and test it in your browser.
 2. **Project exporer**: Shows you a list of files and folders of your project.
 3. **Bash**: Browser based terminal to run Linux commands.
 In your c9 environment you have your own little Linux server - you can run commands like your were logged in with ssh.

-2. Component
+2. React Components
-############
+###################

+Ok - now we are ready to go.
+Let's take a deeper look into the React framework.
+First we will talk about Components.
-Compoment represents a unit UI or set of UIs.
-In fact, everything is component in React.
-Let us create our first component, spot name.
+Compoments represent a unit UI or set of UIs.
+In fact, everything is a component in React.
+To better understand what this abstract term means - let's just create our first component: spot name.

 1. In your c9 workspace, click on file menu.
 2. Click New File